 - Local channels (where available)

-If the various Fox Sports channels broadcast the games you want, you might like this package.
+If the various Fox Sports channels broadcast the college football games you want, you might like this package.

 For an extra $5 a month, you get access to the the Stadium Network channels in addition to the same sports channels as the basic Fubo channel.